-Self-Reporting
+Self-reporting

-If you have been involved in an accident, incident, conversation or situation which has made you feel uncomfortable, that might have been misinterpreted, or you feel might be used against you, REPORT this to the Designated Safeguarding Lead (Sally Lees).
+If you have been involved in an accident, incident, conversation or situation which has made you feel uncomfortable, that might have been misinterpreted, or you feel might be used against you, REPORT this to the Designated Safeguarding Lead (Stuart Elks).
 This might include....

 - A suggestive comment from a pupil

 - Accidental or embarrassing physical contact

 - A misunderstanding

 - A confrontation

-- An instance where physical restraint or reasonable force was necessary
+- An instance where physical restraint or reasonable force was necessary.

-Safer recruitment & safe employment practices and the Single Central Register (SCR):
+24 Safer recruitment & safe employment practices and the Single Central Register (SCR)

-As part of a whole school approach to safeguarding, Repton follows the Government's recommendations for the safer recruitment and employment of staff who work with children and acts at all times in compliance with the Independent School Standards Regulations.
+As part of a whole school approach to safeguarding, Repton Prep School follows the Government's recommendations for the safer recruitment and employment of staff who work with children and acts at all times in compliance with the Independent School Standards Regulations.

-In addition to carrying out safer recruitment procedures, as set out in KCSiE, members of the teaching and support staff at the School (including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches) are subject to the necessary statutory DfE/DBS checks.
+In addition to carrying out safe recruitment procedures, as set out in KCSiE 2024, members of the teaching and support staff at the School (including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches) are subject to the necessary statutory DfE/DBS checks.
 In addition, any other relevant checks deemed necessary before starting work, including an additional check to ensure that they are not prohibited from teaching.
-Also, all shortlisted candidates will be subject to an online search to help identify any incidents or issues that have happened and are publicly available online that might be explored with the applicant at interview.
-Please refer to the School's Staff Recruitment Policy and Part Three of KCSiE 2022 for further details.
+Also, all shortlisted candidates will be subject to an online search to help identify any incidents that have happened and are publicly available online that might be explored with the applicant at interview.
+Please refer to the School's Staff Recruitment Policy and Part Three of KCSiE 2024 for further details.

 All governors, volunteers, and contract staff who are akin to employees are also subject to the relevant statutory checks.
-Confirmation is obtained that appropriate Child Protection checks and procedures apply to any staff employed by another organisation and working with the School's pupils at Repton School, Repton Prep or on another site.
+Confirmation is obtained that appropriate Child Protection checks and procedures apply to any staff employed by another organisation and working with the School's pupils at Repton Prep School, Repton Site or on another site.

-For information on Disclosure and Barring Service Criminal Record Checks and Childrens Barred List Checks see Flowchart in Appendix 12.
+For information on Disclosure and Barring Service Criminal Record Checks and Barred List Checks see Flowchart in Appendix 11.

-Visitors and visiting speakers:
+25 Visitors and visiting speakers:

-Repton School has a Visitors and Visiting Speakers Policy.
+Repton Prep School has a Visitors and Visiting Speakers Policy, which includes references to volunteers and contractors.

-The School's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the School and British values, and that the visitor does not present any safeguarding risks.
+The school's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the School and British values, and that the visitor does not present any safeguarding risks.

-The School will undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
-This will take into account any vetting requirements considered appropriate in the circumstances, and may include a DBS check if relevant.
+The school will undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
+This will take into account any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.

-Visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.
+Volunteers and visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.

 Any member of staff wishing to arrange for a visiting speaker to address pupils (on site or online) must inform the DSL; undertake an internet search to research the profile and background of the speaker; complete the Visiting Speaker Form and adhere to our safeguarding requirements.
-In some cases, the School may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.
+In some cases, the school may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.